Skip to main content

 • AI instruction files (AGENTS.md, CLAUDE.md, .cursorrules, .cursor/rules/*)

-• Linked issue context (Jira or Linear, if integrated)
+• Linked issue context from Jira or Linear (when integrated)

 Gitar does not read: